jossnock/moving_circle/README.md

 - Randomises circle colours when it bounces, with the 4 different colours within an interval of RGB values (i.e. they don't contrast with eachother too much)

+## Initial Inputs

+- Circle radius

+- Circle thickness

+- Circle acceleration

-- Starting angle of movement (in radians) can be altered
+- Circle movement angle (in radians)

-- Circle acceleration can be altered

 ## Controls